Conditional placeholders

 - Create a new conditional placeholder

-- Create a placeholder rule
+- Create a conditional value for a placeholder

 - Insert a conditional placeholder